 - Older versions of web browsers, such as Internet Explorer, proved to be significantly underperforming

-Room pages were redesigned to make images appear much larger, reducing the need for dead clicks and pushing users further towards a booking by giving a better idea of the rooms they can expect.
+Room pages were redesigned to make images appear much larger, reducing the need for dead clicks.
+It also meant users were pushed further towards a booking by giving a better idea of the rooms they can expect.

-Booking widgets were made more prominent across the entire website, with sticky bars and flyout calls to action to book direct from any page, rather than navigating to the individual hostel page.
+Booking widgets were made more prominent across the entire website, with sticky bars and flyout calls to action.
+That way, users could book directly from any page, rather than navigating to the individual hostel page.

-To help counter the issue of conversion rates on Internet Explorer we conducted a thorough cross browser testing exercise on numerous browser versions and devices and carried out fixes for layout and performance going right back to IE11.1.
+To help counter the issue of conversion rates on Internet Explorer we conducted a thorough cross-browser testing exercise.
+This was done on numerous browser versions and devices.
+We then carried out fixes for the layout and performance going right back to IE11.1.

 The changes we made to Clink’s site, resulted in an increase in bookings, a boost in average order value of bookings made, fewer dead and rage clicks, and users spending more time on site.

-Revenue saw an increase of 30% year on year, whilst Average Order Value was increased by an impressive 40% year on year as a result of users being able to find what they’re looking for with ease.
+Revenue saw an increase of 30% year on year.
+Average Order Value was increased by an impressive 40% year on year.
+This was as a result of users being able to find what they’re looking for with ease.